Battle of the Sexes (2017 film): Box office

 Battle of the Sexes grossed $12.6 million in the United States and Canada, and $5.8 million in other territories, for a worldwide total of $18.4 million.

 In its opening weekend, the film grossed $515,450 from 21 theaters, an average of $24,545 per theater.
 The film expanded the following Friday, where it was released alongside the openings of Flatliners, 'Til Death Do Us Part and American Made, and was projected to gross around $6 million from 1,213 theaters over the weekend.
 It ended up making $3.4 million over the weekend, finishing 6th at the box office.
 Deadline Hollywood noted the film's weekend gross was disappointing given its cast and positive reviews.
 The following week the film was added to another 609 theaters and made $2.4 million, dropping just 30%.

 Critical response

-On the review aggregation website Rotten Tomatoes, the film has an approval rating of 85% based on 307 reviews, with an average rating of 7.19/10.
+On the review aggregation website Rotten Tomatoes, the film has an approval rating of 84% based on 316 reviews, with an average rating of 7.2/10.
 The site's critical consensus reads, "Battle of the Sexes turns real-life events into a crowd-pleasing, well-acted dramedy that ably entertains while smartly serving up a volley of present-day parallels."
-On Metacritic, which assigns a normalized rating to reviews, the film a weighted average score of 73 out of 100, based on 46 critics, indicating "generally favorable reviews".
+Metacritic assigned the film a weighted average score of 73 out of 100 based on 46 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, while PostTrak reported filmgoers gave the film an overall positive score of 74%.